jrodriiguezg/NEOPapaya/README.md

 git checkout testing && git pull

 # Run the native installer (User Service Mode)
-# This will download MANGO T5, Vosk, Piper, and set up the systemd service.
+# This will download MANGO T5 (prompts for version), Vosk, Piper, and set up the systemd service.
 ./install.sh
 ```